GekkoTheFirst/parkimine_bot_ruby/README.md

 # ParkimineBot

 It is my side project to learn ruby language.
-ParkimineBot is telegram bot that registrering the car via terminal, so you don't need to find a parking terminal.
+ParkimineBot is a telegram bot that registrering a car in a parking system via telegram, so you don't need to look for a parking terminal.

 ## Contributing